Are you ready for cold weather?

 Inside your home

 Clean, inspect, and service your heating units.
 Sweep away debris around the units, visually inspect for damage, and replace filters.
 Most HVAC Service companies like www.rapidrepairexperts.com would recommend a yearly service, in addition to regular self-maintenance, to maintain the efficiency of your heating and cooling units.
 Once the really low temperatures and snow hits, it’s usually too late to get a timely service call, so CALL NOW to schedule your visit.

 Take window AC units out, clean them and store them for the winter.
-Drain AC water lines of central cooling units and turn off cooling system.
-If separate system than heating, consider making appointment NOW for early spring HVAC maintenance.
+Drain AC water lines of central cooling units and turn off the cooling system.
+If a separate system than heating, consider making an appointment NOW for early spring HVAC maintenance.
+You can always call up companies like CJS Heating and Air to get the help you need with your heating and cooling system.

 Repair or replace any broken glass or seals in windows.
 Recaulk all trim areas where caulk has peeled or cracked.
 Replace or install weatherstripping to areas where cold air is able to enter your home.